 Indexed universal life (IUL) insurance is death benefit protection that also provides the opportunity to build long-term cash value by earning interest that is linked to the movement of a selected stock market index over a specific period of time.
-Although growth is based on a stock market index, your money is not actually invested in the market or in the applicable index.
-The product is subject to all policy fees and charges normally associated with most universal life insurance.
+Although growth is based on a stock market index, your premium is not actually invested in the market or in the applicable index.
+IUL products are subject to all policy fees and charges normally associated with most universal life insurance.

 That’s a mouthful, but essentially IUL products can protect your family and potentially provide for you and your family in the long run.

 Bet you didn't know life insurance could do that.

 With an IUL product, the policyowner can take advantage of the upward movement of a selected stock market index while being protected from a downward performance through the power of the 0% floor, meaning the index credited will not be less than zero percent.

 In other words, a Midland National IUL policy can offer you the opportunity to build cash value without a negative index performance hindering your earning potential.
 The earning potential is calculated based on several factors, including a maximum interest rate, the amount of premium allocated to the index account, the floor, and/or a spread rate, which is subtracted from the index growth.
 The cash value you build may be used in many ways, from college funding2 for your kids, to helping supplement your retirement income.

 IUL can help you prepare financially for the potential high cost of future medical bills.

 In addition to offering death benefit protection and cash value growth potential, IUL products may also include accelerated death benefits.